Timothy Peters: Racing career

 In 2014, Peters passed Kyle Busch with 5 laps to go in the NextEra Energy Resources 250.
 However, Busch would beat Peters dramatically by 0.017 to win the race leading the 2010 Mountain Dew 250 at Talladega as the closest truck finish.
-Peters ran in the top five early at Iowa in July 2014, but got into an accident with Ron Hornaday Jr. In reply to Hornaday shoving Peters into the outside wall, Peters retaliated and spun Hornaday 2 laps after the previous collision.
+Peters ran in the top five early at Iowa in July 2014, but got into an accident with Ron Hornaday Jr. In reply to Hornaday shoving Peters into the outside wall, Peters retaliated and spun Hornaday two laps after the previous collision.
 For his actions, NASCAR parked him for the rest of the race, though Peters was too damaged to continue so his parking made no difference in Peters' final result.
 Peters finished 31st.

-For 2015, Peters got 2 wins, he won from the pole at Talladega for the Fred's 250 and got back to back victories, because he also won the previous year, and would follow up with another win at a wreck filled Phoenix race, the Lucas Oil 150, getting his 10th Truck career win, after Championship contenders Matt Crafton and Erik Jones wrecked while battling for the lead.
+For 2015, Peters got two wins, he won from the pole at Talladega for the Fred's 250 and got back to back victories, because he also won the previous year, and would follow up with another win at a wreck filled Phoenix race, the Lucas Oil 150, getting his tenth Truck career win after Championship contenders Matt Crafton and Erik Jones wrecked while battling for the lead.

-2016 saw the first winless season of Peters' full-time truck career, but nonetheless he qualified for the final round of the inaugural Truck chase and finished fourth in the standings.
+2016 saw the first winless season of Peters' full-time truck career, but nonetheless, he qualified for the final round of the inaugural Truck chase and finished fourth in the standings.

 In 2017, after a normal start to the year, on May 22 after the Charlotte race, Red Horse Racing closed down due to lack of sponsorship, an issue that had affected the team for years.
 This left Peters and teammate Brett Moffitt without rides.
 At the time of the team's shutdown, Peters was sixth in points.
 He drove a single race for MDM Motorsports at Texas Motor Speedway in his last start to date.
-Out of turn 4 on the second to last lap of the race, Austin Wayne Self got loose and hit the wall.
+Out of turn four on the second to last lap of the race, Austin Wayne Self got loose and hit the wall.
 Self then came back down and hit Peters causing him to spin into the grass.
 The front end dug into the grass and got lifted up in the air.
 The truck then spun 180 degrees, and the front of the truck came down.
 This caused the truck to launch 10-20 feet in the air and land on its roof.
 The truck slid for hundreds of feet and didn't flip back over.
-He was okay after the crash and finished 13th.
+He was okay after the crash and finished thirteenth.
 Peters drove two races for Young's Motorsports, Las Vegas with an 11th-place finish, and Homestead with a 10th-place finish.